Checksum/critic.sh/README.md

 `critic.sh` exposes high level functions for testing consistent with other frameworks and a set of built in assertions.
 One of my most important goals was to be able to pass in any shell expression to the `_test` and `_assert` methods, so that one is not limited to the built-ins.

-The coverage reporting is currently rudimentary, but it does indicate which lines haven't been covered.
+In addition, it can generate a lcov report.
+It tracks line and function coverage, but not branches.
 It works by running the tests with extended debugging, redirecting the trace output to a log file, and then parsing it to determine which functions/lines have been executed.
-It can definitely be improved!
+It is currently a work in progress.

 ## Requirements